 - civil society,

 - international organizations, and

-Also, this governance body brings together some of the world’s most experienced and knowledgeable experts in various sectors.
+Also, this governance body brings together some of the world’s most experienced and knowledgeable experts in carbon market from various sectors.
 These range from forestry management to emissions reduction technologies.

 The first priority of the TSVCM is to complete the creation of the Core Carbon Principles (CCPs).
 The CCPS act as a set of major standards to lay down a global guide for carbon credit quality.